-Our Brand Strategy & Integrated Services Director Simon Hall is talking about how to remove barriers when it comes to creativity.
+Our Brand Strategy & Integrated Services Director Simon Hall talks about how to remove barriers when it comes to creativity.

-Even Thomas Edison wouldn’t admit to failure and reframed this into a success.
-You need to create a culture which makes it clear that failure is acceptable.
-Design fail. is a way to instill this in your people.
+The reality is that businesses need to create a culture which makes it clear that failure is acceptable.
+Design fail is a way to instil this in your people.

-The thought of taking one, two, three steps backwards is often deemed negative too but sometimes this is the only way to go forwards, reworking and remodelling ideas and thoughts to go off in other directions from a previous prototyped idea.
+The thought of taking one, two, three steps backwards is often deemed negative or too time-consuming, but sometimes this is the only way to go forwards.
+Sometimes, you need to spend time reworking and remodelling ideas and thoughts, so that you can go off in other directions from a previous prototyped idea.